ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 ]
 ```

-## Planing ahead
+## Planning ahead

-Before we can start integrating these service we need to think about how we want to access this data.
-Since it is related to the price fetching it through the price would allow us an easy way to get the data.
+Before we can start integrating these services, we need to think about how we want to access this data.
+Since it is related to the price, fetching it through the `AssetPrice` type would allow us to get the data quickly.

 ```graphql
 query Asset {